ChuloWay/alx-higher_level_programming/test/0x0D-SQL_introduction/README.md

 * **17. Go to UTF8**
   * [100-move_to_utf8.sql](./100-move_to_utf8.sql): MySQL script that converts the `hbtn_0c_0`
   database to UTF8.

+[This link](https://s3.amazonaws.com/intranet-projects-files/holbertonschool-higher-level_programming+/272/temperatures.sql) was used for the following tasks:

 * **18. Temperatures #0**
   * [101-avg_temperatures.sql](./101-avg_temperatures.sql): MySQL script that displays the average